 To enter Phase II, students must complete their first two-and-half years of study with a minimum core GPA of at least 2.75 and a minimum ACT score of 21 (or passing the Praxis Core exam).
 The UM School of Education currently has an average ACT score of 25 and a GPA of 3.28 for incoming teacher education students.

-Ethel Young-Scurlock, UM associate professor of English and African-American Studies and senior fellow of UM’s Luckday Residential College, gave the keynote address.
+Ethel Young-Scurlock, UM associate professor of English and African-American Studies and senior fellow of UM’s Luckyday Residential College, gave the keynote address.

 Skurlock is the former recipient of multiple UM teaching awards including the Elsie M. Hood Outstanding Teaching Award.